 “It’s a surprise party!”
-I said to my soul sister, Stephanie Merrill as we shared a good, long hug.
-She wasn’t expecting to see us until Friday when we would plug Fresh Prince into her house for a night, but we arranged our schedule so that we could also enjoy a Bible study with the church of Christ in Bend.
-It was a delight to meet their new, energetic young preacher and his lovely wife, Scott and Megan Ruhmann, who had moved from Piggott, Arkansas to work with this loved congregation in Bend only three months before our visit.
+I announced to my soul sister, Stephanie Merrill, as we shared a good, long hug.
+She wasn’t expecting to see us until Friday when we would plug Fresh Prince into her house for a night, but we rearranged our schedule so that we could also enjoy a Bible study with the church of Christ in Bend.
+It was a delight to meet their new, energetic young preacher Scott Ruhmann, and his lovely wife, Megan, who had moved only three months before our visit from Piggott, Arkansas to work with this loved congregation in Bend.

 Sent from somewhere to my soul;